 Nutrition and dietetics

-Bluffton’s nutrition and dietetics department is designed to prepare students for health-service careers.
-We are one of two private, liberal arts colleges in Ohio with a nutrition and dietetics major leading to a post-baccalaureate internship, dietetics registration and licensure.
+We are one of two private, liberal arts colleges in Ohio with a nutrition and dietetics major leading to a post-baccalaureate internship and licensure as an RDN.

 The study of food and nutrition includes courses in science, behavioral sciences and management strategies, with a solid foundation in liberal studies.
 This major is for those who do not plan to become a registered dietitian.
 If you are interested in becoming a registered dietitian, see our nutrition and dietetics major.